finnito/Science/content/12phy/as91171/10-momentum.md

 - Some energy is lost to heat/friction/etc.
 - $\sum E_{ki} \ne \sum E_{kf}$

-To tell which one a collision is, calculate the total energy before and after and see if they are equal!
+To tell which one a collision is, calculate the total energy before and after and see if they are equal! __You will not be asked to perform calculations, but may be asked what you should do to differentiate between them.__

 ---